NordNeurogenomicsLab/Publications/Canales_eLife_2021/Readme.md

 #

-### Scripts referenced in the above paper, divided by areas
+### Markdown scripts referenced in the above paper, divided by areas

 1. [Differential gene expression]()
 2. [WGCNA and Gene Ontology enrichment analysis]()